Arthur Ashe, athlete and activist

 "Any name could have been put on this stadium, but they used a name who was about inclusion," said Jeanne Moutoussamy-Ashe, Arthur's wife.
 She was at the opening of the stadium named for her late husband, twenty five years ago.

-CBS Sports commentator Jim Brown asked her, "The luminaries across the globe who showed up says what to you?"
+CBS Sports commentator James Brown asked her, "The luminaries across the globe who showed up says what to you?"

 "All of the people who were here that night, they got to see Desmond Tutu," she replied.
 "It was an opportunity that the name, and the event, provided for everyone who was here.
 And that's so spoke to who Arthur was."